gcr07/Notes-AWS/README.md

 <h2> Amazon Elastic Container Service (ECS) </h2>

 <p> Dockers  en la nube!
 Amazon ECS makes it easy to deploy, manage, and scale Docker containers running applications, services, and batch processes.
-Amazon ECS places containers across your cluster based on your resource needs and is integrated with familiar features like Elastic Load Balancing, EC2 security groups, EBS volumes and IAM roles. </p>
+Amazon ECS places containers across your cluster based on your resource needs and is integrated with familiar features like Elastic Load Balancing, EC2 security groups, EBS volumes and IAM roles.
+Amazon ECS uses Docker images in task definitions to launch containers as part of tasks in your clusters. </p>

 <h2>  Amazon Machine Image (AMI) </h2>